🧱 argil.io

 The Reactive Roadmap.
 Every competitor announcement triggers an emergency planning session.
 The roadmap becomes a mirror of what competitors ship rather than a reflection of what your users need.

-April Dunford calls this "letting competitors define your positioning."
-When you react to their moves, you've already lost the frame.
+This is what it looks like when competitors define your positioning.
+Once you're reacting to their moves, you've already lost the frame.
 The companies that win define their own category and let competitors react to them.

 Loading visualization...